+Dimension 1: Intoxication, Withdrawal, and Addiction Medications Client is free from intoxication or withdrawal symptoms/risks.

+Dimension 2: Biomedical Conditions

-- a.
-Biomedical conditions, if any, continue but are stable and do not require medical monitoring and the client is capable of self-administration of prescription medications; or - b.
+The client's status in this dimension is characterized by one of the following: a.
+Biomedical conditions, if any, continue but are stable and do not require medical monitoring and the client is capable of self-administration of prescription medications; or b.
 The client is assessed as continuing to be appropriately placed at ASAM Level I or II and is receiving ASAM Level III.3 services concurrently.

-Dimension 3: Emotional, Behavioral or Cognitive Conditions and Complications

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client is making progress toward the resolution of emotional, behavioral, or cognitive conditions but has not made sufficient progress to allow discharge or transfer to a less intensive level of care; or - b.
-The client's mental status continues to be sufficiently stable to permit participation at this level of care; or - c.
+Dimension 3: Psychiatric and Cognitive Conditions The client's status in this dimension is characterized by one of the following: a.
+The client is making progress toward the resolution of emotional, behavioral, or cognitive conditions but has not made sufficient progress to allow discharge or transfer to a less intensive level of care; or b.
+The client's mental status continues to be sufficiently stable to permit participation at this level of care; or c.
 The slower pace of treatment at this level of care continues to be necessary because of the client's cognitive impairments.

-The client's status in this dimension is characterized by one of the following:

-- a.
-The potential for danger to self or others continues due to the client's lack of recognition of the severity of the substance-related problem or the need for treatment; or - b.
-The client recognizes the severity of the substance related problem but demonstrates minimal understanding of his/her self-defeating pattern of use; or - c.
-The client recognizes the severity of the substance related problem and understands the nature of its relationship with psychoactive substances but does not apply learned skills, indicating that he/she has not yet been able to develop the skills necessary to cope with the problem.

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client continues to exhibit intensive addiction symptoms, as evidenced by persistent alcohol/drug cravings; or - b.
+Dimension 4: Substance Use-Related Risks The client's status in this dimension is characterized by one of the following: a.
+The client continues to exhibit intensive addiction symptoms, as evidenced by persistent alcohol/drug cravings; or b.
 The client is progressing in treatment, as evidenced by recognition of specific relapse triggers or dysfunctional behaviors but the client demonstrates minimal understanding of their role in relapse; or c.
 The client is assessed as being at medium or high risk for relapse at a less intensive level of care.

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client's social network/recovery environment continues to manifest the non-supportive features present at admission and, despite active efforts of the client and professional staff, adequate recovery environment alternatives have not yet been secured; or - b.
-The client's interpersonal and social environment has remained the same or deteriorated, and continued care at ASAM Level III.3 is indicated to assist the client with the development of coping skills to deal with the current situation or to secure an alternative environment; or - c.
+Dimension 5: Recovery Environment Interactions The client's status in this dimension is characterized by one of the following: a.
+The client's social network/recovery environment continues to manifest the non-supportive features present at admission and, despite active efforts of the client and professional staff, adequate recovery environment alternatives have not yet been secured; or b.
+The client's interpersonal and social environment has remained the same or deteriorated, and continued care at ASAM Level III.3 is indicated to assist the client with the development of coping skills to deal with the current situation or to secure an alternative environment; or c.
 There are logistical impediments in the recovery environment (distance/transportation problems) which preclude this level of treatment in a non-residential setting.
+Dimension 6: Person-Centered Considerations The client's status in this dimension is characterized by one of the following: a.
+The potential for danger to self or others continues due to the client's lack of recognition of the severity of the substance-related problem or the need for treatment; or b.
+The client recognizes the severity of the substance related problem but demonstrates minimal understanding of his/her self-defeating pattern of use; or c.
+The client recognizes the severity of the substance related problem and understands the nature of its relationship with psychoactive substances but does not apply learned skills, indicating that he/she has not yet been able to develop the skills necessary to cope with the problem.
+DISCHARGE CRITERIA Meets ASAM PPC-2 discharge criteria for this level of care:

-The client's status in this dimension is characteristic of one of the following:

-- a.
-Client is free from intoxication or withdrawal symptoms/risks; or - b.
+Dimension 1: Intoxication, Withdrawal, and Addiction Medications The client's status in this dimension is characteristic of one of the following: a.
+Client is free from intoxication or withdrawal symptoms/risks; or b.
 The client exhibits symptoms of severe intoxication and/or withdrawal, which can not be safely managed at this level of care.
+Dimension 2: Biomedical Conditions